CDLUC3/uc3-present/opensearch/README.md

 ## Need for Consolidated Logging

 - CDL had Splunk
-- Developement teams did not have access
+- Development teams did not have access
 - CDL is an AWS shop
 - OpenSearch is the AWS solution for logs